Iuriiiii/react-simplify/README.md

 We recomend to pass the arguments to the modifier directly from the state updater, in the example's case: `setState`.

 ### useDarkMode()

+> Deprecated, use useIsDarkMode instead

+This hook just return true if the user has the DarkMode enabled, false otherwise.

+### useIsDarkMode()

 This hook just return true if the user has the DarkMode enabled, false otherwise.